-Self-regulation and Sharing Good Practice
+Sharing Good Practice

-We are recognised as a national and international model of self-regulation and are committed to sharing good practice with relevant agencies, authorities and governments around the world.
+We are recognised as a national and international model of partnership working and are committed to sharing good practice with relevant agencies, authorities and governments around the world.
 We are a founder member of INHOPE, an association of Hotlines around the world, and we made a significant contribution to the former Home Secretary’s Task Force on the Protection of Children on the Internet.
 Our Chief Executive is a member of the Executive Board of the UK Council for Child Internet Safety.
 We are also members of various international initiatives such as:

 - The Child Online Protection Initiative of the International Telecommunication Union (ITU), the specialised agency of the United Nations